AlbertGBena/RaProM/README.md

 # ImproveProcessRawMRR - RaProM.py

-RaProM is a novel MRR processing methodology, with enhanced spectra processing and Doppler dealiasing, that produces as output data a number of fields which include equivalent reflectivity (Ze), Doppler fall speed and derived parameters such as spectral width, skewness, and kurtosis, plus a simplified precipitation type classification (drizzle, rain, mixed, snow, and hail), and additional variables depending on the precipitation type.
-Note: the scripts works for MRR-2.
+RaProM is a novel MRR processing methodology, with enhanced spectra processing and Doppler dealiasing, that produces as output data a number of fields which include equivalent reflectivity (Ze), Doppler fall speed and derived parameters such as spectral width, skewness, and kurtosis, plus a simplified precipitation type classification (drizzle, rain, mixed, snow, and hail), and additional variables depending on the precipitation type. **Note: the scripts works for MRR-2.**
+An additional file CorrecRawFile is added.
+If you know that your raw file has written errors, please execute this file before RaProM.
+You can execute this file with command window or idle.

 More information at: Garcia-Benadí et al (2020) https://doi.org/10.3390/rs12244113